commoningtoys/probing_toy/README.md

 ## Description

-This thinking toy serves as first step into the Ämtli Manager
+This thinking toy serves as first step into the Ämtli Manager.
+It is developed as a probing tool to haptically and visually re-enact the decisions an agent takes in community.